nathanpeck/awesome-ecs/README.md

 ### Pick your container hosting strategy:

 - [Amazon EC2 or AWS Fargate?](https://containersonaws.com/blog/2023/ec2-or-aws-fargate/) - Which compute capacity makes more sense for your workload: serverless AWS Fargate, or EC2 instances?
-   * If you pick EC2 capacity learn about [ECS capacity providers linked to EC2 auto scaling groups](https://containersonaws.com/pattern/ecs-ec2-capacity-provider-scaling) and [running containers on EC2 spot capacity](https://containersonaws.com/pattern/ecs-spot-capacity-cluster)
+   * If you pick EC2 capacity learn about [ECS capacity providers linked to EC2 auto scaling groups](https://containersonaws.com/pattern/ecs-ec2-capacity-provider-scaling) and [running containers on EC2 spot capacity](https://containersonaws.com/pattern/ecs-spot-capacity-cluster) and consider [Bottlerocket](https://bottlerocket.dev/) as the [container focused operating system for your Amazon ECS cluster](https://containersonaws.com/pattern/ecs-ec2-bottlerocket-cluster).

 ### Pick a tool for deploying your application